 The United States failed to develop and distribute a reliable diagnostic test when COVID-19 arrived in the Nation.
-While the country stumbled for weeks, others (e.g., Germany, South Korea, Taiwan) developed diagnostic tests and emplaced testing infrastructure that allowed them to control the spread of the virus and reduce death rates.1
+While the country stumbled for weeks, others (e.g., Germany, South Korea, Taiwan) developed diagnostic tests and emplaced testing infrastructure that allowed them to control the spread of the virus and reduce death rates.

-Indirect measures (e.g., temperature screening) may only identify a few cases.2 With diagnostic tests, we can identify and prevent carriers from spreading disease, especially in the absence of symptoms or before symptoms present.
+Indirect measures (e.g., temperature screening) may only identify a few cases.
+With diagnostic tests, we can identify and prevent carriers from spreading disease, especially in the absence of symptoms or before symptoms present.
 Not only do we need centralized laboratory-based diagnostic tests, we need innovative point-of-care and point-of-need diagnostics we can deploy to areas most in need, use with limited training, and from which we can get results in less than 30 minutes.

-Figure 1.
-Comparison of COVID-19 Testing Approaches in the United States and South Korea from January 20 to July 20, 2020.3 turning into major epidemics.
-For example, if healthcare practitioners can diagnose Ebola within the first 24 hours after a patient exhibits symptoms, the probability that a major outbreak will occur is around forty percent.4 That probability increases to seventy percent if they diagnose the disease on the second day after symptoms occur, and eighty percent on the third day.
-By using point-of-care and point-of-need diagnostic tests along with centralized laboratorybased tests, the epidemic could have been
+Point-of-care and point-of-need diagnostics can help prevent small outbreaks from turning into major epidemics.
+For example, if healthcare practitioners can diagnose Ebola within the first 24 hours after a patient exhibits symptoms, the probability that a major outbreak will occur is around forty percent.
+That probability increases to seventy percent if they diagnose the disease on the second day after symptoms occur, and eighty percent on the third day.
+By using point-of-care and point-of-need diagnostic tests along with centralized laboratorybased tests, the epidemic could have been thirty-three percent smaller.
+With near-perfect tests, the epidemic could have been forty-two percent smaller.
+The value of these diagnostics increases with diseases that present without obvious sumptoms.